Build Quantum Applications in the Cloud with Leap

 Access everything you need to integrate quantum into your workflows and start building quantum applications today: hybrid solvers, open-source tools and software development kit (SDK), libraries and code examples, demos, full-featured online IDE, documentation, resources, and more.

-Easily solve complex problems of up to 1,000,000 variables.
+Easily solve complex problems of up to 1,000,000 variables and 100,000 constraints.
 The managed service runs on quantum and classical resources based on D-Wave’s advanced algorithms.

 The comprehensive integrated development environment includes a searchable library of interactive learning materials, code examples, demos, and debugging tools.
 It is pre-configured with the Ocean SDK.